MicrosoftDocs/cpp-docs/docs/cpp/unions.md

 }
 ```

 A union can't store a reference.
-A union also doesn’t support inheritance.
+A union also doesn't support inheritance.
 That means you can't use a union as a base class, or inherit from another class, or have virtual functions.

 ## Initialize a union